Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-03-05-wordle-solver.md

         self.word_list_total = len(self.word_list)
 {% endhighlight %}

 First, `argv` is imported for command line arguments and `time` is imported to time the script later on.
 Next, a class `WordleSolve` is created and inside it is the constructor function `__init__`.
 In the constructor, several variables are created and initialized.
-Firstly, two variables for to help with letter frequency analysis: `letter_freq` and `letter_freq_value`.
+The constructor accepts a file name and the starting word for Wordle.
+Once in `__Init__`, firstly, two variables to help with letter frequency analysis: `letter_freq` and `letter_freq_value`. `letter_freq` contains a list of English letters sorted form highest frequency to lowest frequency. `letter_freq_value` contains the actual frequency values from largest value to smallest.